Apology and Forgiveness

 “What if I’m not survived?”

 This thought constantly lingered on my mind when I did a self-isolation at home.
 I got positive for COVID-19 in early July—when the second wave hit Indonesia horribly.
 It was such a roller coaster condition, emotionally.
-My parents had it first but thanks to completed doses of the vaccine, we only had mild symptoms.
+My parents had it first but thanks to complete doses of the vaccine, we only had mild symptoms.

 My mind was wandering to every corner of possibility, including the thought of me not being survived, and left me with no chance to apologize to people whom I did wrong in the past.
 I knew I will be fine and recover soon but I couldn’t lie that I’m afraid at that time.
-What if I suddenly have hard breathing and then die?
+What if I suddenly have a hard breathing and then die?
 I realize that besides taking medication and doing self-isolation, the psychology of the patient is an important aspect to prepare for, because when it happens (got COVID-19), it was mentally exhausting to some extent.

 One of the people I feel guilty about is my ex from college.
 And I know the universe has set up something when I met him a week ago out of blue.
 It’s been a very long time since we met.
 8 years ago!
 We parted not in a good way back then and we haven’t spoken since.
 No heart-to-heart talk.
-No closure until now.
+No closure.
 Though I believe not all things need closure in life.
 Some are destined to leave unanswered as it is.
 Unfortunately, we didn’t have many moments to chit-chat that night, but at a glance, I could feel he was still kind like he used to be.